-- 1. means an animal (whether living or dead) of a species that throughout its life cycle usually lives: - a. in water (whether freshwater or saltwater) - b. in or on foreshores: or - c. in or on land under water - 2. includes: - a. prawns, crayfish, rock lobsters, crabs and other crustaceans - b. scallops, oysters, pearl oysters and other molluscs - c. sponges, annelid worms, bêche-de-mer and other holothurians - d. trochus and green snails - 3. however, does not include: - a. crocodiles - b. protected animals under the Nature Conservation Act 1992 - c. pests under the Pest Management Act 2001; or - d. animals prescribed under a regulation not to be fish - 4. also includes: - a. the spat, spawn and eggs of fish - b. any part of fish or of spat, spawn or eggs of fish - c. treated fish, including treated spat, spawn and eggs of fish - d. coral, coral limestone, shell grit or star sand - e. freshwater or saltwater products declared under a regulation to be fish.
+- 1. means an animal (whether living or dead) of a species that throughout its life cycle usually lives:

+- a. in water (whether freshwater or saltwater)

+- b. in or on foreshores; or

+- c. in or on land under water

+- 2. includes:

+- a. prawns, crayfish, rock lobsters, crabs and other crustaceans - b. scallops, oysters, pearl oysters and other molluscs - c. sponges, annelid worms, bêche-de-mer and other holothurians - d. trochus and green snails - however, does not include: - a. crocodiles - b. protected animals under the Nature Conservation Act 1992 - c. pests under the Pest Management Act 2001; or - d. animals prescribed under a regulation not to be fish - 4. also includes: - a. the spat, spawn and eggs of fish - b. any part of fish or of spat, spawn or eggs of fish - c. treated fish, including treated spat, spawn and eggs of fish - d. coral, coral limestone, shell grit or star sand - e. freshwater or saltwater products declared under a regulation to be fish.

 Fisheries resources see the schedule of the Fisheries Act 1994.
+Note: Fisheries resources includes fish and marine plants.

 Fishing see the schedule of the Fisheries Act 1994.
+Note: Fishing includes: